-Sleep apps are supposed to help us understand more about our sleep habits and our body’s rest patterns.
-But what is the best way to use the information to maximize your overall health?
+Sleep apps may help us understand more about our sleep habits and our body’s rest patterns.
+Here are some tips on how to use the data to maximize your overall health.

 Some of these sleep-tracking apps use the sensors of a smartphone to collect sleep-related data.
 Others measure the amount of movement in bed to determine whether the user is awake or in a state of light or deep sleep.

 Wearable apps also analyze sleep by recording the activity levels of the wearer, and some promise improved sleep by offering relaxation, meditation aids and even hypnosis.
 Although some studies question the usefulness of the data gathered by these apps, there are several ways to take advantage of these tools for optimum health benefits.